T20X/notes/asm.md

 **WARNING** There's a big difference between 2 operand LEA which is fast and 3 operand LEA which is slow.
 The Intel Optimization manual says fast path LEA is single cycle and slow path LEA takes three cycles.
 Moreover, on Skylake there are two fast path functional units (ports 1 and 5) and there's only one slow path functional unit (port 1)

+out-of-order CPUs typically run LEA on ALUs

+LEA doesn't always calculate; it calculates if the effective address expressed in the source operand calculates.
+LEA EAX, GLOBALVAR doesn't calculate; it just moves the address of GLOBALVAR into EAX.
+LEA is not a specific arithmetic instruction; it is a way of intercepting the effective address arising from any one of the processor's memory addressing modes.

+This is the reason why people who think that the brackets in LEA are superfluous are severely mistaken; the brackets are not LEA syntax but are part of the addressing mode

+LEA is real at the hardware level.
+The generated instruction encodes the actual addressing mode and the processor carries it out to the point of calculating the address.
+Then it moves that address to the destination instead of generating a memory reference.
+(Since the address calculation of an addressing mode in any other instruction has no effect on CPU flags, LEA has no effect on CPU flags.)

 ## CMP